 For the Cream Mixture:

-- Combine the cream, garlic, salt and pepper in a pitcher or canning jar and set aside.
+- Combine the cream and garlic in a pitcher or canning jar and set aside.

 For the Potatoes:

-- Arrange 1/3 of the potato slices on the bottom of the casserole dish.
+Arrange 1/3 of the potato slices on the bottom of the casserole dish.
 Dot the potatoes with 1/3 of the butter bits.
-Sprinkle with a teaspoon of thyme leaves.
+Sprinkle with 1/3 of the salt/pepper mix and a teaspoon of thyme leaves.
 Distribute 1/2 cup of cheese over the layer.
 Pour 1/2 cup of the cream mixture over the layer.
-Continue layering the potatoes, butter, thyme, cheese and the last of the cream mixture.
+Continue layering the potatoes, butter, salt/pepper, thyme, cheese and the last of the cream mixture.
 You will have a total of 3 layers.

 - Toast the bread crumbs just until they begin to color as they will continue to darken when mixed with the cheese and returned to the oven.